 Since no one wanted the seats, we gladly took it.
 We probably also jumped the queue by sitting down as things came swiftly.
 Everything we ordered was so delicious we just kept ordering as if those were free of charge.

 For the quality and taste of the food, it was considered cheap.
 We spent NT540 on our supper and even ordered some items twice due to limited menu items.
-Here’s just a fraction of the items we ordered:
+Here are just a fraction of the items we ordered:

 Octopus in vinegar